techbyteinsight

 Introduction

-The Panasonic S1 II is one of the most anticipated cameras of the year, and for good reason.
-It’s the successor to the original Lumix S1, a camera that impressed with its robust build, high-resolution sensor, and hybrid functionality.
-The S1 II takes things to a whole new level — boasting major improvements in image quality, video performance, and autofocus.
-Whether you’re a budding photographer or a professional videographer, this review will walk you through everything you need to know about the Panasonic S1 II.
+Panasonic S1 II is one of the most eagerly awaited cameras in the year and there is a reason why.
+It is the follow-up on the initial Lumix S1, a camera that enhanced its strong bodily construction, its sensor of high-resolution, and its hybrid performance.
+The S1 II now goes on to a completely new level – the image quality, video performance and the autofocus are significantly better.
+Being a novice photographer or a professional video recording expert, this is one review that will guide you through all the facts about the Panasonic S1 II.

 What’s New in the Panasonic S1 II?

-Let’s start with the upgrades that make this camera worth talking about.
+We should begin with the upgrades that render this camera worth speaking about.

-- New 24.2MP BSI CMOS Sensor: Improved light sensitivity and dynamic range.
+• New 24.2MP BSI CMOS Sensor: Light sensitivity and dynamic range are improved.

-- Dual Native ISO: Great low-light performance with minimal noise.
+• Dual Native ISO: Excellent low-light image quality with the minimum noise.

-- Enhanced Phase Detection Autofocus (PDAF): A game-changer for Panasonic users.
+• Enhanced Phase Detection Autofocus (PDAF): A miracle to Panasonic users.

-- Improved IBIS: 5-axis in-body image stabilization for sharper handheld shots.
+• Improved IBIS: 5-axis in-body image stabilization to produce a sharper shot at hand.

 Design and Build: Solid as a Tank

-Weighing about 740g without a lens, it’s not the lightest full-frame mirrorless camera, but it feels premium and tough — ready for the field or the studio.
+It weighs approximately 740g without the lens and is not the lightest full frame mirrorless camera, however it feels high end and durable – it can be taken to the field or to the studio.

 Image Quality: Sharp, Detailed, Dynamic

-- Dynamic range is fantastic; shadows and highlights both preserve texture.
+• The dynamic range is spectacular; both shadows and highlights retain texture.

 Video Performance: 6K Makes a Difference

-One of the biggest draws of the S1 II is its video capability.
+Video capability is one of the largest attractions of the S1 II.
 You can shoot:

 Also worth noting:

-The S1 II features Phase Detection Autofocus (PDAF), a first for the Lumix series.
+The S1 II has Phase Detection Autofocus (PDAF) which is a first in Lumix.
 What does that mean?

-- Custom function buttons can be mapped to your shooting preferences.
+• Custom function buttons may be saved to your shooting preferences.

-The Panasonic S1 II uses the L-Mount system, developed in partnership with Leica and Sigma.
-That gives you access to a wide variety of professional lenses.
+Panasonic S1 II is based on L-Mount, which is a joint venture by Leica and Sigma.
+That exposes you to a great range of professional lenses.

 Popular choices include: